cytoscape/cytoscape.js/documentation/md/collection/removeListener.md

 var j = cy.$('#j');
 var handler = function(){ console.log('tap') };

-// bind
+// listen
 j.on('tap', handler);

-// bind some other handler
+// listen with some other handler j.on('tap', function(){
-j.on('tap', function(){
   console.log('some other handler');
 });

 j.emit('tap'); // 'tap' & 'some other handler'

-// unbind the renferenced handler j.removeListener('tap', handler);
+// remove the renferenced listener handler j.removeListener('tap', handler);

 j.emit('tap'); // some other handler

-// unbind all tap handlers (including unnamed handler) j.removeListener('tap');
+// remove all tap listener handlers (including unnamed handler) j.removeListener('tap');
 ```